flame-engine/flame/doc/tutorials/klondike/step5.md

       if (pile is TableauPile) {
 ```
 Note that it would be a mistake to write `_whereCardStarted = position;`.
 In Dart, that would just
-copy a reference -- so `_whereCardStarted` would point to the same data as `position` while the
+copy a reference &mdash; so `_whereCardStarted` would point to the same data as `position` while the
 drag occurred and the position of the card changed.
 We can get around this by copying the card's
 current X and Y co-ordinates into a new `Vector2` object.